mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 It's, roughly speaking, saying that we must first take agency with the reality we are woken from before we can KNOW what it is to live.

-It also overlays with the idea that a myth system, the lens system with which we interpretate our experiences... it isn't "truth"... it's not real... it's a built systems interprative experience...it's a part of the human experience to create that system or to have it... and that system will always house inherited devils.
+It also overlays with the idea that a Myth System, the lens system with which we interpretate our experiences... it isn't "truth"... it's not real... it's a built systems interprative experience...it's a part of the human experience to create that system or to have it... and that system will always house inherited devils.

 ##